 - Include a CTA (Call To Action)

-We like to laugh, and we remember the ad campaigns that made us snigger.
+Some of us like to laugh, and we remember the ad campaigns that made us snigger.
 I write copy for businesses that want that.
-Humour is subjective and so is great branding.
+Yes, humour is subjective but so is great branding.

 I’m telling you now, you shouldn’t try to be the everyman in your industry.